alanng10/class-lang/Docue/Article/Word/a.md

 Word "factor" has meaning that is refactor.

+Word "preview" has meaning that is view before entity.

 Word "title" has meaning that is head char list.

 Word "symbol" has meaning that is entity represent entity.